 - Huw Hughes |

-2018 was a difficult year for the struggling UK high street.
-Now, new figures from the British Retail Consortium (BRC) reveal that some 70,000 jobs were lost in the UK retail sector in the final months of 2018, with the busy winter months doing little to help a decline in staff demand.
+Last year proved difficult for the struggling UK high street, with new figures from the British Retail Consortium (BRC) revealing that some 70,000 jobs were lost in the UK retail sector in the final months of 2018, with the busy winter months doing little to help a decline in staff demand.

 The number of employees working in retail was down 2.2 percent in the final quarter of last year, compared to the same period in 2017, with companies battling a backdrop of declining consumer spend and high street footfall, increasing numbers of shoppers flocking to online and continued Brexit uncertainty.